awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 + The nodes are configured in public subnets and you want the pods to be placed in private subnets using a NAT Gateway\.
 For more information, see [External source network address translation \(SNAT\)](external-snat.md)\.

 **Note**
-You can configure custom networking for self\-managed node groups, but not for managed node groups\.
+You can configure custom networking for self\-managed node groups or for managed node groups that were created with a launch [template that uses a custom AMI](launch-templates.md#launch-template-custom-ami)\.
 The use cases discussed in this topic require the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) version 1\.4\.0 or later\.
 To check your CNI version, and upgrade if necessary, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.

 Enabling a custom network effectively removes an available elastic network interface \(and all of its available IP addresses for pods\) from each node that uses it\.
 The primary network interface for the node is not used for pod placement when a custom network is enabled\.